-Australian Environment and Natural Resources

-Staff Contact: A/Prof M Fox
+Australian Environment and Natural Resources Staff Contact: A/Prof M Fox CP15 S1 L2 T1 decline; and habitat loss and fragmentation.

 Australian Natural Environment and Natural Resources.
 The characteristics of Australia's physical and biotec environment: geology, climate, geomorphology, soils, vegetation and fauna.
-The problems of exploiting Australia's water and land resources including the degradation of land by erosion, salinisation and soil fertility decline; and habitat loss and fragmentation.
+The problems of exploiting Australia's water and land resources including the degradation of land by erosion, salinisation and soil fertility